Has another year gone by already? It’s that time of the year again -- flu shot time

 Not true!
 The flu vaccine protects you and your baby.
 The flu is, in fact, more likely to cause severe illness and complications if you’re expecting.
 It can also cause premature labor and other health issues for your baby.
 And here’s good news: the flu shot you get now will protect your baby after his or her birth.
 Just make sure to get the standard flu injection, not the nasal spray.

 If you’re thinking this, then you’ve probably never had the flu.
 Come visit my ER in January and February -- you’ll see people of all ages, dehydrated and feeling miserable.
 Even worse, certain groups of people are even more vulnerable and can develop deadly complications from the flu -- specifically:

 - People with asthma, COPD, heart disease, kidney or liver disease, diabetes, and all other chronic medical conditions

 - People who are morbidly obese

 Thousands of people die every year in the U.S. from the flu -- as many as 49,000, with over 200,000 hospitalized.
 Get your flu shot!

 10. I have to make a doctor's appointment to get a flu shot and I don't have time.

 There are many convenient options now.
-Last year I got mine at the grocery store -- pop in for milk, pop out immunized.
-This year I got my flu shot from my child's pediatrician when I took her to get her flu shot.
+One year I got mine at the grocery store -- pop in for milk, pop out immunized.
+I've also gotten my flu shot from my child's pediatrician when I took her to get her flu shot.
 Options besides your doctor's office include: